-- A. This policy shall should appear in school personnel handbooks where as appropriate. - B. The school district will develop a method of discussing this policy with employees where as appropriate. - C. This policy shall should be reviewed at least annually for compliance with state law.
+- A. This policy shall appear in school personnel handbooks where appropriate. - B. The school district will develop a method of discussing this policy with employees where appropriate. - C. This policy shall be reviewed at least annually for compliance with state law.

-Legal References:

-Minn.
-Stat. § 13.02 (Government Data Practices; Collection, Security, and

-Dissemination of Records; Definitions)
+Legal References: Minn.
+Stat. § 13.02 (Collection, Security, and Dissemination of Records; Definitions)